Update: Feb 2025

 Boiled snail

-In the list of Hanoi street foods, perhaps boiled snail is a delicious dish that many people mentioned most.
-Unlike fried or roasted with tamarind types of snail in Saigon, genuine snail in Hanoi is one kind of swirl, rock or jackfruit snail, which is commonly known by the familiar names as “big snails, small snails”, boiled with lemongrass and lime leaves, served with chili sauce with fresh ginger, taken by real grapefruit linen or 1 sharp tinplate pieces.
+In the list of Hanoi street foods, perhaps boiled snails are a delicious dish that many people mention.
+Unlike fried or roasted tamarind types of snail in Saigon, genuine snail in Hanoi is one kind of swirl, rock or jackfruit snail, which is commonly known by the familiar names as “big snails, small snails”, boiled with lemongrass and lime leaves, served with chilli sauce with fresh ginger, taken by real grapefruit linen or 1 sharp tinplate pieces.

 A very comprehensive and well detailed pictures / information and explanaton on food types, tastes and with location.
 If add in an estimated cost of the dish would be very helpful.
 Good Job.